pyTigerGraph/pyTigerGraph/README.md

 ### getEdges
 `getEdges(sourceVertexType, sourceVertexId, edgeType=None, targetVertexType=None, targetVertexId=None, select="", where="", limit="", sort="", timeout=0)`

-Retrieves edges of the given edge type.
+Retrieves edges of the given edge type originating from a specific source vertex.

 Only `sourceVertexType` and `sourceVertexId` are required.
 If `targetVertexId` is specified, then `targetVertexType` must also be specified.